EnseignantLapro/AtemSwitchRaspberryCpp/README.md

 # AtemSwitchRaspberryCpp
 Portage of the https://github.com/kasperskaarhoj arduino Code To Raspberry C++ for ATEM Software Control 6.3

+---COMMIT 4 : -----

+Mapping with Novation Launchpad test ok for chanel Program / chanel Preview / cut and style Transition / Add new thread for the mapping of launchpad .
+It's for update launchpad color when atem switcher have new info.

+There is a bug when Atem not responding. there is no automatic reconnexion for this moment

 ---COMMIT 3 : -----
 Tryin to take input from an USB midi controller.
 LaunchPad Mini Novation